tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

 The objectives are:

 1. Create a "child" process which runs the previous assignment's functionality.
-2. Create a if/else statement to print which process is active (child or parent)
+2. Create an if/else statement to print which process is active (child or parent)
 3. The parent process has to wait for the child process to finish